Sustainable Collection Environments and Monitoring Object Response

 Workshop History

 "Changing Climate Management Strategies: Sustainable Collection Environments and Monitoring Object Response" is presented as part of the Conservation Institute's Managing Collection Environment's initiative (MCE).
-Versions of this workshop were previously co-organized with the National Gallery of Victoria in Melbourne (2023) and the Victoria & Albert Museum in London (2024).
+The most recent version of this workshop was held at the Getty Center in Los Angeles (2025).
+Previous editions were co-organized with the National Gallery of Victoria in Melbourne (2023) and the Victoria & Albert Museum in London (2024).
 In each workshop, forty professionals from the wider region participated in a week of lectures, panel discussions, learning exercises, demonstrations, and case studies.

 A related MCE course, “Preserving Collections in the Age of Sustainability,” was held in 2017 and 2019.
 As part of the course curriculum, a suite of technical notes, Managing Collection Environments: Technical Notes and Guidance, were developed presenting a holistic perspective on environmental management in museums, galleries, archives, and libraries.